microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Add-EntraLifecyclePolicyGroup.md

 Add-EntraLifecyclePolicyGroup -Id '2bbbbbb2-3cc3-4dd4-5ee5-6ffffffffff6' -groupId 'hhhhhhhh-3333-5555-3333-qqqqqqqqqqqq'
 ```

-This command adds a group to a Microsoft Lifecycle Policy.
+This command Adds a group to a Microsoft Lifecycle Policy.
 The `-Id` parameter specifies the ID of the Lifecycle Policy to which the group should be added.
 The `-groupId` parameter specifies the ID of the group to be added to the Lifecycle Policy.

 ## Parameters